 Athletic trainers are health care professionals with knowledge of emergency care, preventative measures, medical diagnosis, therapy, and rehabilitation for athletic injuries and conditions.
 Certified athletic trainers can be found in secondary schools, intercollegiate athletics, professional athletics, sports medicine clinics, the military, the movie industry, professional dance settings, industrial and commercial settings, hospitals, and health clubs.

-All clinical assignments are determined on an individual basis by the Program Director and the Clinical Education Coordinator upon consultation with the athletic training staff.
-The athletic training student is directly assigned to an approved preceptor on or off campus.
-This preceptor is responsible for the supervision and progression of the student.
+The athletic training program consists of several clinical rotations.
+Some of the rotations are completed at off-campus athletic training settings such as the Mercy Defiance Clinic.
+In order to fulfill the requirements of these rotations (which are completed throughout the three-year professional athletic training sequence), a student in the ATP must have access to transportation.
+All clinical assignments are determined on an individual basis by the program director and the clinical education coordinator upon consultation with the athletic training staff.
+The athletic training student is directly assigned to an approved clinical preceptor on campus.
+This preceptor will supervise and guide the progression of the student.

 Admission into the Athletic Training Program

 Admission into the Athletic Training Program is a two-step process.
 Students enter Defiance College as pre-athletic training majors and must complete the first year consisting of core curriculum degree requirements and athletic training prerequisites.
 The pre-professional phase is completed in their first two semesters on campus.

 Applications for admittance into the professional phase of the program are completed and submitted by March 1st.
 Completion of the ATP requires six semesters in the professional phase of the program.

 At DC, there are a variety of organizations and clinics where students gain hands-on experience.